 - Calming music helps.
 My mother loved Italian operas and that seemed to almost always put her in a good mood.
-When it came time to do something she didn’t really want to do like shower or take her medication – putting that music on for about 30 minutes before the task seemed to help alot.
+When it came time to doing something she didn’t really want to do like shower or take her medication – putting that music on for about 30 minutes before the task seemed to help a lot.

-At the end of the day, what’s really important in dealing with elderly adults who are suffering from Dementia is to work with them as much as you can.
-Acknowledge the fact that sometimes what seems like uncooperative behavior is really YOU forcing them to do something they aren’t willing to do or don’t understand to do.
+At the end of the day, what’s really important in dealing with elderly adults who are suffering from dementia is to acknowledge the fact that sometimes what seems like uncooperative behavior is really YOU forcing them to do something they aren’t willing to do or don’t understand how to do.

 How To Get Elderly Parents To Accept Help

 It’s a tough balancing act to take care of elderly parents while also holding down your own job.